Joiry/HSL_Carp/slurm.md

 This is very important, never run anything processor intensive on the head nodes!

-On an individual unix system you'd use a command like below (don't do this), but instead we should submit the command to the queue
+On an individual unix system you'd use a command like below (**don't execute this command**), but instead we should submit the command to the queue

 `date; gzip Control_A.fastq; date`